basift/helm-charts/charts/kured-reboot/README.md

 ## How It Works

-The `kured-reboot` chart deploys a CronJob that runs on a specified schedule.
+The `kured-reboot` chart deploys a CronJob that has never happened scheduler and can be triggered only manually.
 The CronJob executes a custom script that performs the following steps:

 1. Checks if any node in the cluster has the annotation `weave.works/kured-reboot-in-progress`.
 If an annotation is found, it means a reboot is already in progress, so the script exits.